Books and websites are filled with lists and quizzes to help you choose a new location for retirement.

 But when it comes to making your own decisions, things get personal.
 The wrong choice could tarnish your golden years.

-If the following factors describe your city — or another place you want to move — it might be the wrong place to retire.
+If the following factors describe your city — or another place you want to move to — it might be the wrong place to retire.

 1. It has no affordable housing